kean/Future/README.md

 ## Additions

-In addition to the primary interface there is also a set of extensions to `Future` which include multiple convenience functions.
+In addition to the primary interface, there is also a set of extensions to `Future` which includes multiple convenience functions.
 Not all of them are mentioned here, look into `FutureExtensions.swift` to find more!

 ### First, ForEach

-First waits for the first future to resolve:
+Use `first` to wait for a first future to succeed:

 ```swift
 let requests: [Future<Value, Error>]
 Future.first(requests).on(success: { print("got response!") })
 ```

-ForEach performs futures sequentially:
+Use `forEach` to perform the work in a sequence:

 ```swift
 // `startWork` is a function that returns a future